Investor kit made up of 3 brochures

 Pittman's Global Approach

-Pittman buying low, selling high The Pittman Collection was eclectic, replete with important specimens from all over the world.
+J.J.
+Pittman's record of buying low and selling high from 1954 to 1997 The Pittman Collection was eclectic, replete with important specimens from all over the world.
 “He always liked foreign coins,” remembers Akers.
 “He collected foreign coins alongside his US pursuits, right from the start.
 Pittman's foreign collection includes coins from Cuba, Canada, Great Britain, Russia, Japan, Sweden, Mexico, South Africa, and Australia.
 The Canadian coins are so significant that they alone warranted two separate auctions.
 Among the coins sold in the first auction was one of those most prized by Pittman: the renowned 1936 Dot Cent, which bought $121,000.

 The task of researching, grading, and discovering Pittman's cost of acquiring each piece in the collection fell to David Akers.
 “In his lifetime,” Akers recalls, “Pittman knew exactly where he had everything.
 But, after he died, the collection was scattered in many lock boxes.
 The hard part was finding out what he had and where it was.
 Once they were in a reasonable order, grading them, evaluating then—we all do that—it’s not that tough.”